 Working mom life is the only mom life I know, and it’s a life I truly love.

-I’m a working mom who manages daycare schedules and higher education academic schedules.
+I’m a working mom who manages daycare schedules and career coaching schedules.

 I’m a working mom who manages meetings and manages to find the specific pair of Rudolph socks for “Crazy Sock Day” at school.

 I love my kids and my career, so we have figured it out as a family.
 Working mom life works for us, and it continues to evolve as I work out of an office, out of my home office, or running in between birthday parties.

 There are times this working mom life has gotten overwhelming, confusing, and frustrating though.
 That’s the honest truth.